 Use whatever you like to fill in under the railing - rope, plywood, whatever.
 Kids probably shouldn't be able to slip through, though.
 I had lots of nicely weathered cedar boards which I just nailed up.
 I used strips of 1 x 1 to hold them in place either side under the railing.
 The only tricky bit was the angled bit leading down to the platform - a bit of trial and error here, because it is non-trivial to line up the railing with the sides of the platform.

 The plan was to use a rope ladder to get up, but my 4 year old struggled with the transition to the platform, even though he could climb it just fine.
 So we vetoed it, even after making a pretty nice ladder.
 I leaned a couple of 2 x 4s against the entryway, cut the angle, and nailed on two thicknesses of cedar board all the way up.
-The plan was to make a climbing wall, but I was dismayed to find out how much the hardware cost - about $100 for 20-odd hand grips - so I just cut foot/handholds instead.
+The plan was to put climbing holds up a wall, but I ended up just cutting foot/handholds instead.
 I'd like to say this was free, but I wore out a big spade bit cutting the holes - it got too hot, and bent.
 This job was easy if a little time consuming to do - mark and drill two big holes, mark a line between them at the bottom and an arc at the top (I used a plastic bucket) and cut out with a jigsaw.
 This had really rough edges, so I rounded them off with my little router.
 That worked great, so I went around quite a few other edges on the treehouse with it.
 Smooth!

 I just strung a bungee cord between two hooks I put into the trees at about 7' above the deck, and slung a tarp over.
 This looked good, but in actual fact it made the roof too low at the sides.
 I have a compound mitre saw, so I cut four outriggers, screwed them to the uprights, and gave the treehouse roof a decent overhang.